firebird631/siis/README.md

 * 1s, 10s are never kept.

 The cleaner is executed frequently by running instance of SiiS.
 It is necessary to clean some OHLC, else the DB will become to big.
-In addition OHLC are used for live mode, to initially feed the indicators of the strategies, and to avoid to request the broker API for data history.

-Why not requesting the broker API ?
-Because depending of the broker, but it take lot of time, especially when you have a lot of markets, it could consumes lot of API call credits, or your are candles count limited like with IG (10k candles per week per account).
-Maybe this will not be longer a problem with the revisited version of SiiS because the connector are standalone then they don't have to be stopped each time you have to try some changes on your strategy.
+Each strategy look for an history of OHLC, look if you have prefetched any data before.

+The watchers at least prefetch the current OHLC for differents timeframes, and can prefetch more.
+For the default values are set to 64 history OHLCs (binance, bitmex, kraken) but this could be a problem with IG because of the 10k sample history limit per week then for now I don't prefetch IG OHLC at its watcher startup.

-For conveniance I've made some bash scripts to frequently fetch OHLC, and some others script (look at the scripts/ directory for examples) that I run just before starting a live instance to make a prefetching (only the last N candles).
+For conveniance I've made some bash scripts to frequently fetch OHLC, and some others script (look at the scripts/ directory for examples) that I run just before starting a live instance to make a prefetching (only the last N candles) in case the default value of 64 will not suffise or for the IG case.

-I know there is more works that could be done on this part, but remember this version acts more as a prototype, but fonctionnal.
+Later I will improve the subscription to market at the watcher, to be related to markets the startegies ask, letting eventually a pure watcher mode to only record live data.

 About the file containing the ticks, there is bad effect of that design.
 The good effect is the high performance, but because of Python performance this is not very impressive, but the C++ version could read millions of tick per seconds, its more performant than any